Arlo Guthrie: "Alice's Restaurant"

 "Alice's Restaurant" was the song that earned Guthrie his first recording contract, after counterculture radio host Bob Fass began playing a tape recording of one of Guthrie's live performances of the song repeatedly one night in 1967.
 A performance at the Newport Folk Festival on July 17, 1967, was also very well received.
 Soon afterward, Guthrie recorded the song in front of a studio audience in New York City and released it as side one of the album, Alice's Restaurant.
 By the end of the decade, Guthrie had gone from playing coffee houses and small venues to playing massive and prestigious venues such as Carnegie Hall and the Woodstock Festival.

 For a short period after its release in October 1967, "Alice's Restaurant" was heavily played on U.S. college and counterculture radio stations.
 It became a symbol of the late 1960s, and for many it defined an attitude and lifestyle that were lived out across the country in the ensuing years.
 Its leisurely finger-picking acoustic guitar and rambling lyrics were widely memorized and played by irreverent youth.
-Many stations in the United States have a Thanksgiving Day tradition of playing "Alice's Restaurant".
+Many radio stations in the United States have a Thanksgiving Day tradition of playing "Alice's Restaurant".

 A 1969 film, directed and co-written by Arthur Penn, was based on the true story told in the song, but with the addition of a large number of fictional scenes.
 This film, also called Alice's Restaurant, featured Guthrie and several other figures in the song portraying themselves.
-The part of his father Woody Guthrie, who had died in 1967, was played by actor Joseph Boley; Alice, who made a cameo appearance as an extra, was also recast, with actress Pat Quinn in the title role (Alice Brock later disowned the film's portrayal of her).
+The part of his father Woody Guthrie, who had died in 1967, was played by actor Joseph Boley; Alice, who made a cameo appearance as an extra, was also recast, with actress Pat Quinn in the title role.
+Guthrie, Brock and Robbins have all spoken out about their dissatisfaction with the film and the way they were portrayed.

-Despite its popularity, the song "Alice's Restaurant Massacree" is not always featured on the setlist of any given Guthrie performance.
+Despite its popularity, the song "Alice's Restaurant Massacree" was not always featured on the setlist of any given Guthrie performance.
 Since putting it back into his setlist in 1984, he has performed the song every ten years, stating in a 2014 interview that the Vietnam War had ended by the 1970s and that everyone who was attending his concerts had likely already heard the song anyway.
 So, after a brief period in the late 1960s and early 1970s when he replaced the monologue with a fictional one involving "multicolored rainbow roaches", he decided to do it only on special occasions from that point forward.